merteldem1r/MOVIZZ/README.md

 # MOVIZZ React App
-Movizz is a React App where u can search, save and see detailed information about movies and tv shows.
+Movizz is a React App where you can search, save and see detailed information about movies and tv shows.

 https://movizz.vercel.app/